hwaranlee/hwaranlee.github.io/_pages/about.md

 # 📣 **I'm recruiting research interns!
 Please check more out at [👉HERE](https://noto.li/w6Ls1h)!**
 ---

+**Update**: I'll be leaving NAVER and joining Sogang University in the Department of Artificial Intelligence and Computer Science in Seoul, Korea in March 2025.

 Hi!
 I am a lead research scientist at [NAVER AI Lab](https://clova.ai/en/), working on natural language processing and machine learning.

 My research is committed to understanding humanity and society to further develop human-like and trustworthy Artificial Intelligence.